mrakitin/epics-containers-example-services/README.md

 # Compose goals

-These goals for switching to compose (from beskope code in the `ec` tool) have all been met:
+These goals for switching to compose (from bespoke code in the `ec` tool) have all been met:

 - be as DRY as possible
 - work with docker-compose controlling either docker or podman